 In the swimwear section we came across Pitahaya Swimsuits where, in addition to models, they had two fully clothed indigenous Kuna women sitting in chairs busily working away on the bright, geometric, hand-stitched designs they’re famous for.
 Designers at Pitahaya Swimsuits, a Colombian company, incorporate panels of fabric stitched by the Kuna into their cool, contemporary swimsuits.

-In the accessories section, mostly full of death heels and clunky jewelery, we saw another noteworthy vendor.
+In the accessories section, mostly full of death heels and clunky jewelry, we saw another noteworthy vendor.
 Arte & Tejido works with the Gases del Caribe Foundation to employ women in a coop to weave bright, traditional bags in modern Latin designs like Frida Kahlo’s face, day of the dead skulls, etc.

 There wasn’t much in the way of clothing or accessories for men, but one booth stood out.
 Miguelo Romano is a collaboration between businessman Michael Puscar in Medellin and designer Neil Gallagher in Brooklyn (he helped launch Lucky Brand and designed for Diesel).

-They’re producing cool-looking, hoodies, polo shirts and more using a fabric which they swear cannot be penetrated by a knife.
+They’re producing cool-looking hoodies, polo shirts, and more using a fabric which they swear cannot be penetrated by a knife.
 Part of the inspiration for a line of slash-proof clothing came from the fact that Neil himself was stabbed when he was 19.